 A great psychologist is open-minded and tolerant of people and situations.
 They are also open to new research and new ways of thinking that might challenge their ideals.

-A great psychologist is very compassionate and can empathize with a patient’s pain and other difficulties.
-They are able to put patients at ease and make people feel comfortable.
+A great psychologist is very compassionate and can empathize with a client’s pain and other difficulties.
+They are able to put clients at ease and make people feel comfortable.

-A great psychologist is very patient, both during long periods of research and with individual patients.
+A great psychologist is very patient, both during long periods of research and with individual clients.
 They understand that significant periods of time can pass before substantial results can be seen.

-My research focuses on individuals within marginalized groups.
-To conduct this research, I use a method known as “the Listening Guide,” which was created by Dr. Carol Gilligan (In A Different Voice) in the 1980’s.
-I was mentored by Dr. Gilligan during my time at NYU.
-Currently, my work explores the narratives of Dominican American, Korean American, and Trinidadian American, second generation, college educated women and their experiences during and post college.
+My research is reflective of my work as. a psychologist.
+I use a method known as “the Listening Guide,” which was created by my mentor Dr. Carol Gilligan (In A Different Voice, 1993).
+My current research explores the narratives of Dominican American, Korean American, and Trinidadian American, second generation, college educated women; stereotypes and bias in online dating; the voices and narratives of women who have experienced IVF; and the experiences of Asian American performers in theater, film, and television.

-My quantitative work on the effects of harm, hurt, and neglect by caregivers of older Lesbian, Gay, and Bisexual adults aged 66-88 was published in the Journal of Homosexuality in 2014.
-My qualitative work exploring the relationship between the American Dream, infertility, and marginalized identities is currently under review.
+My quantitative work on the effects of harm, hurt, and neglect by caregivers of older Lesbian, Gay, and Bisexual adults was published in the Journal of Homosexuality in 2014.
+My qualitative work exploring the narratives of Korean American women during and post college was published in Narrative Inquiry in 2018.
+My theoretical work exploring teaching gender within the classroom was published in Scholarship for Teaching & Learning in Psychology in 2020 My full CV is available here.